jawardell/grapefinder/README.md

-## Classifying and Counting Grapes using the Support Vector Machine Algorithm and Feature Detection
+## Classifying and Counting Grapes using the Support Vector Machine Model and Feature Detection

 We used MATLAB CV tools' `imfindcircles()` to find grapes in a database of grape photos.
 We classified grapes through a human-trained SVM algorithm which used image features as classifiers.